radivot/myelo/CML/hahnel20/otherNotes/README.md

 ## Additional Notes on Hahnel et al. Cancer Research (2020).

-The focus here is on doses needed to hold Y flat at a setpoint and how this differs across patients.
+Goal:  see how doses needed to hold Y flat differ across patients and setpoints.

 ```
 library(tidyverse)